 If the equivalency was true, why wouldn’t Sekonic document it or even better, place a setting for it on their light meters?

-The first light meter was a selenium light meter invented by Charles Fritts in 1884.
+The first light meter was a selenium light meter and it was created by Charles Fritts in 1884.